-The Manager’s Playbook is a resource for the prevention of sexual harassment in administrative and academic departments.
-It is designed as a series of 10-15 minute discussions that are facilitated by a supervisor with their staff/supervisees during regularly scheduled times, such as team meetings.
-Supervisors choose at least 4 prompts to discuss during a semester.
+Manager’s Playbook is a professional development opportunity and resource for the prevention of employee sexual harassment in administrative and academic departments.
+It is designed as a series of 10-15 minute discussions that are facilitated by a leader with their team during regularly scheduled times, such as staff meetings.

 Discussion Topics